antononcube/Raku-WWW-OpenAI/README.md

         format => 'values');
 ```
 ```
-# Sure, here's an example of how you can create a loop over a list in Raku:
+# Sure!
+Here's an example of Raku code to loop over a list:
 #
 # ```raku
-# my @list = 1, 2, 3, 4, 5;
+# my @list = 1..5;
 #
 # for @list -> $element {
 #     say $element;
 # }
 # ```
 #
-# In this example, we define an array `@list` containing some elements.
-We then use a `for` loop to iterate over each element in the list.
-The `-> $element` syntax defines a parameter that represents each element in the list, and `say $element` prints the value of each
+# This code creates an array `@list` containing the numbers 1 to 5.
+Then, it uses a `for` loop to iterate over each element in the list and assigns it to the variable `$element`.
+Finally, it prints each element using the `say` statement.
+#
+# You can replace `1..5` with any list of elements you want to iterate over.
 ```

 **Remark:** The argument "type" and the argument "model" have to "agree."
 (I.e. be found agreeable by OpenAI.)